thesupersonic16/DALTools/README.md

 This repo has a small list some known functions in [FUNCTIONS.md][functions_url]

-## FontEditor - DATE A LIVE: Rio Reincarnation Font Editor
+## FontEditor - Date A Live: Rio Reincarnation Font Editor
 Incomplete, Can be used for editing font codes, but adding new character definitions do not work due to the game refusing to use the code for unknown reasons.

-## ScriptDatabaseEditor - DATE A LIVE: Rio Reincarnation Script Database Editor
+## ScriptDatabaseEditor - Date A Live: Rio Reincarnation Script Database Editor
 A GUI tool made to allow editing the database.bin file located in the Script directory.
 The database file contains information mainly extras, menu and some common definitions like character and voice names.

-Note: This tool can also preview some resources if DATE A LIVE: Rio Reincarnation is found installed.
+Note: This tool can also preview some resources if Date A Live: Rio Reincarnation is found installed.

 Using this tool is easy, drag your database.bin file onto the exe file or run it alone for it to load your current script archive from your game installation (By default English will be loaded).

 ![Screenshot of ScriptDatabaseEditor viewing ][scriptdatabaseeditor_screenshot_00]

-## ScriptDialogueEditor - DATE A LIVE: Rio Reincarnation Script Dialogue Editor
+## ScriptDialogueEditor - DALTools Script Dialogue Editor
 A GUI tool made to help simplify the process of editing the text within the scripts by basically integrating many of the tools needed into one GUI application.

+ScriptDialogueEditor currently supports Date A Live: Rio Reincarnation and Date A Live: Ren Dystopia

 ScriptDialogueEditor also features:
  - Loads/Saves scripts in memory so you won't need to keep rebuilding the .bin file and the .pck file manually
  - Most of the confusing/unnecessary code has been filtered out, only showing the information needed by most people.
  - Text Exporting and Importing (currently only .tsv, .csv and .po are supported currently)
  - Experimental Live Preview, Allows for message testing (Just edit the text while the feature is active)
+   - This feature is only available for Date A Live: Rio Reincarnation

 ![Screenshot of ScriptDialogueEditor][scriptdialogueeditor_screenshot_00]